laurashen/data-science-sequencing.github.io/assignments/assignment2.md

 3. Study the implementation of de Bruijn graph assembler by Ben Langmead [here](http://nbviewer.jupyter.org/github/BenLangmead/comp-genomics-class/blob/master/notebooks/CG_deBruijn.ipynb).
 Tweak it so that the input is a set of L length reads, rather than a genome.

-4. Write a function to generates random reads.
+4. Write a function to generate random reads.
 The input should be the number of reads generated $$N$$ and the length $$L$$ of each read generated.
 The output should be $$N$$ random length-$$L$$ sequences of nucleotides.
 Generate a random length-100 genome.

 5. Write a function to sample reads from a genome.
 The input should be the genome, the number of reads generated $$N$$, and the length $$L$$ of each read generated.
 Assuming that $$L = 10$$, how many reads do you need to achieve a coverage depth of 30?
-Generate this number of reads and give the assembly.
+Generate this number of reads and give the assembly using your solution for part 3.
+What is Hamming distance between your assembly and the genome?

 6. Write a modified version of the previous function for sampling reads from a genome with error.
 Generate random length-10 reads with 5% error rate and a coverage of 30.
-Give the assembly.
+Give the assembly using your solution for part 3.
+What is Hamming distance between your assembly and the genome?
 What do you observe?

 ### Question III: Alignment of random strings